lelandwsmith/EventbriteSearch/README.md

 EventbriteSearch
 ================

+To run:
+Pull down project
+Install cocoapods
+run ‘pod install’ from terminal while in the project directory open .xcworkspace

 Searches Eventbrite for events

 I considered using NSUserDefaults to keep track of searches and then retrive them from